To listen to, stream or buy my music click the Bandcamp, Apple, YouTube or Spotify links above

 Dial It Back Independent January 2020

-My new album “Dial It Back” is another major milestone for me as a songwriter.
+“Dial It Back” is another milestone for me as a songwriter.
 My first all acoustic offering “Anywhere But Here” had a theme of belonging running through.
 The second, “Three Truths and The Chord”, dealt with ideas of family.

-The supposedly “difficult third album” has actually been the easiest yet as over the last year I’ve grown in confidence as a songwriter and a performer.
-The songs have more social commentary, more diversity of subject matter and I’ve been more disposed to writing love songs.
-I’ve got the confidence to take a big step sideways out of the calm waters of country, folk and americana into a huge ocean that is much harder to navigate, the mainstream rock sounds that I grew up with; thereby inviting comparisons with Tom Petty, Nils Lofgren, Neil Young, the Rolling Stones and so many others, which is quite intimidating.
+The supposedly “difficult third album” was the easiest yet as I grew in confidence as a songwriter and a performer.
+The songs have more social commentary, more diversity of subject matter and I was more disposed to writing love songs.
+I had the confidence to take a big step sideways out of the calm waters of country, folk and americana into a huge ocean that is much harder to navigate, the mainstream rock sounds that I grew up with; thereby inviting comparisons with Tom Petty, Nils Lofgren, Neil Young, the Rolling Stones and so many others, which is quite intimidating.

-On “Dial It Back” I’ve hammered my colours firmly to the retro mast by fusing contemporary songwriting with a wash of mid-70s sonic to create a new album that feels instantly comfortable.
+On “Dial It Back” I hammered my colours firmly to the retro mast by fusing contemporary songwriting with a wash of mid-70s sonic to create a new album that feels instantly comfortable.
 It’s not a tribute to the past, more a celebration of a time when rock music was happy to embrace harmony and melody without any sense of irony.
 The album title reflects the vintage vibe but is mainly about making a conscious decision to relax, sit back, jam and just let the songs breathe easy.

 To get the feel of one band performing everything in one session, engineer and producer Phil Dearing at L-Sound Studio, insisted on using the same two guitars; a Jimmie Vaughan signature Strat and a Telecaster Deluxe; the same Fender amps, Hammond, Rhodes and the same rhythm section set-up for every song.
 The only additions were my G-tuned Squire Strat for the slide guitar part on ‘Hillbilly Funk’ and a Gibson 335 to add some crunch to “Doing The Impossible”.